 We continue to publish occasional individually-designed books of poetry, graphics, essays and translation — which are printed by offset litho.
 The two latest titles are Bureau of the Lost and Found by Michael Henry and Lingerings of the Large Day by Clive Bush.

 For the Five Seasons Broadsides series we have now revived our letterpress office.
-New work by Gary Snyder and Alan Halsey will be printed in-house as soon as we have refilled our cases of 24 and 30pt Bembo.

 Some of our publisher-customers require high-quality design and typesetting combined with digital printing.
 For these customers we are now sending our press-ready files to a supremely good digital printer.